Since changes in legislation, women’s car insurance costs have been on the rise. So what can you do?

-Our price index shows that 17-26 year olds account for the biggest monetary year-on-year price increase.
-The average 17-year-old in particular pays around £2,121 – that’s 11% more than last year.
+Our price index shows that 21 year olds have experienced the biggest monetary increase annually.
+The average 21 year old in particular pays around £1,745 - that’s 22% more than last year.

 If you’re a young woman looking for well-priced car insurance, you could look at paying upfront, upping your voluntary excess or completing a pass plus course.
 These could all help bring your costs down – however, a cheaper premium isn’t guaranteed.